castle-xyz/sync.lua/docs/reference.md

 #### `Common:sync(entOrId)`

 Mark an entity as needing synchronization.

-On server instances, on the next call to `:process`, the state of the entity is sent to all clients for which the entity is relevant.
-On client instances this does nothing.
-The method is still provided on client instances so that you can call `:sync` on clients without causing an error.
+On server instances the state of the entity is sent to all clients for which the entity is relevant (the actual synchronization is sent on the next `:process` call).
+On client instances this doesn't send any synchronizations, but the method is still provided so that you can call `:sync` in shared code without causing an error.

-This needs to be called on an entity when any of its members change that clients need to be aware of, or if the value of `:isRelevant` may have changed for any controller.
+Typically this needs to be called on an entity when any of its members change that clients need to be aware of, or if its return value for `:isRelevant` may have changed for any controller.

 ##### Arguments